 DES coprocessor: this hardware engine can be used to provide either DES or triple-DES functions.
 Countermeasures against information leakage have been integrated into the coprocessor unit to make it highly resistant to such attacks with minimal software overheads or execution time penalties.
-These countermeasures are always active and make no additional requirements on Security IC Embedded Software.
+These countermeasures are always active.
 Only triple-DES is claimed as security functionality for this product.
 For some application contexts, Single-DES may be sufficient 1 - this is a matter for the Security IC Embedded Software security target.